Dhrrrrr/FireControl-SEScript/README.md

-Project for the DAGGER tracking and targetting system.
+Project for the GFS tracking and targetting system.
 This is a space engineers script and should be downloaded off the workshop, the workshop also holds operation instructions